DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: DRED experiments

-We compare ICED to multiple baselines, sorted into two sets.
-The first set of baselines is restricted to sample from $X_\text{train}$, and consists of uniform sampling ($\mathcal{U}$) and sampling using the $\ell_1$-value loss strategy (PLR).
-The second set incorporates a generative mechanism and is therefore closer to ICED.
+Our first set of baselines is restricted to sample from $X_\text{train}$, and consists of uniform sampling ($\mathcal{U}$) and sampling using the $\ell_1$-value loss strategy (PLR).
+Our second set uses level generation, removing this restriction.
 We consider domain randomisation (DR) \citep{DR} which generates levels by sampling uniformly between pre-determined ranges of parameters; RPLR \citep{Robust-PLR}, which combines PLR with DR used as its generator; and the current UED state-of-the-art, ACCEL \citep{ACCEL}, an extension of RPLR replacing DR by a generator making local edits to currently high scoring levels in the buffer.
-All experiments share the same PPO \citep{PPO} agent, which uses the LSTM-based architecture and hyperparameters reported in \citet{ACCEL}, training over 27k updates.
+In all experiments we train the same PPO \citep{PPO} agent for 27k updates.
+Additional details on our implementation are provided in \Cref{app:impl_minigrid}.